 The Best Bulbs to Plant This Autumn

-Every garden needs bulbs - they are a guarantee of spring colour.
+Every garden needs bulbs - they are a guarantee of spring colour, offering great value for money.
 Autumn is the prime season for bulb planting as bulbs are in top condition and the soil is really workable.

-Hillier offers an extensive range of bulbs, which arrive in Garden Centres from the end of August.
-From much-loved Daffodils, Tulips, Hyacinths, Crocuses and Alliums to our Hillier Collections and some really unusual new varieties, we can help you prepare for a garden bursting with colour come spring, as well as a few of the hardy summer-flowering bulbs that can be planted in autumn.
+Hillier offers an extensive range of bulb, from much-loved daffodils, tulips, hyacinths, crocuses and alliums to some more unusual varieties, we can help you prepare for a garden bursting with colour come spring, as well as a few of the hardy summer-flowering bulbs that can be planted in autumn.

 When to Plant Bulbs